student and parent.

 • Guide problem solving – ask questions to help them identify the problem and consider the pros and cons of possible solutions; you can also remind them of resources available to help them

-If you’re a parent or other family member of a currently enrolled UB undergraduate student, you can sign up for emails and receive:
+If you're a parent or family member of a new or current UB student, you can subscribe to receive UB's Parent-Family Newsletter.

 Orientation, Transition and Parent Programs provides orientation for families and students, tips for adjusting to UB, and transition specialists for students who need a little extra help: